 13:30 – Staying outside the park: need to know Yellowstone towns.
 West Yellowstone is a very popular place to stay, with the West Yellowstone gate being the busiest of the five entrances to the park.
 Our West Yellowstone hotel recommendations:

-- Best Western Weston Inn or Best Western Desert Inn (BW is our travel partner)
+- Best Western Weston Inn or Best Western Desert Inn

 - Holiday Inn West Yellowstone – we stayed here using points for travel.
 Loved the huge hotel rooms